 It’s worth noting that the past generation of the Camp Bed was thicker at 3.5 inches and more appealing for comfort seekers.
-That said, the latest model still is a value at $125 for the regular size (stepping up to the 78 x 25 in.
+That said, the latest model still is a value at $125 for the regular size (stepping up to the 78 x 30 in.
 XL brings the price up to $139), and all but the most discerning car campers will find it pretty comfortable.
-As we mentioned, REI offers another budget-friendly design in their Trailbreak self-inflating pad above, which has a lower R-value of 5.1, is thinner at 1.75 inches, and costs $75 for the regular size.
-As a final alternative, Sea to Summit’s Camp SI below is another excellent value at $70 and has an impressively low weight and small packed size, but it’s the thinnest design on our list at 1.5 inches thick.
+There are certainly plenty of cheaper options to consider—Sea to Summit’s Camp SI above is an inch thinner and has a lower R-value of 4.2 but will save you around $35, while Kelty’s 2.5-inch-thick Galactic SI below is both longer and warmer for a wallet-friendly $85.
+But the Camp Bed hits a nice middle ground with better comfort than the Sea to Summit at a lower weight than the Galactic, earning it a respectable finish on our list this season.

 See the REI Co-op Camp Bed